-Home Economics, Business Studies, Agriculture, Design & Technology
+Home Economics, Agriculture (Farm), Design & Technology, Digital Technology and Photography.

 Each Year Group focuses on something different:

-Year 8 students study programs called “Good Enough to Eat” and “Crazy Beanies”.
-In the Food Science unit of the course there is an introduction to food safety and hygiene, basic cooking techniques, basic nutrition and the students design their own healthy burger and make and decorate a gift cake.
-In the Textiles unit they learn basic hand sewing techniques, study different textile types and construction, try out various embellishment techniques, learn to use the sewing machine before designing and making a bag or apron using the sewing machine.
+Year 8: Students study programs called “Fun Foods and Textiles”.
+In the Food Science unit of the course there is an introduction to food safety and hygiene, simple cooking techniques, basic nutrition and the students design their own lunchbox and make and decorate a gift cake.
+In the Textiles unit they learn some basic craft and hand sewing techniques.
+They study different textile types and constructions and make a few small gifts to take home.
+If time, they learn to use the sewing machine and design a simple product.

-Year 9 students study “The Travelling Chef” and “Nighttime stitches”.
-In the Food Science unit they travel around the world (but stay in the Home Ec.
-Room!) learning about different cultures and cooking international foods.
-This includes trying out a variety of new cooking techniques for example steaming a Chinese Sponge Cake, trying new flavours including making their own curry powder.
+Year 9: Students study “The Travelling Chef and Tailor”.
+In the Food Science unit, they travel around the world (but stay in the Home Ec. room!) learning about different cultures and cooking international foods.
+This includes trying out a variety of new cooking techniques, for example steaming a Chinese Sponge Cake, trying new flavours including making their own curry powder.
 They also learn about the factors that affect food availability and design their own pizza.
-The main group task is “International Celebration” where they choose a country, a celebration and a food from that country and put together an interactive presentation for lower school students to enjoy.
-In the Textiles unit they learn how to read and adapt a sewing pattern and how to use the over locker machine before creating their own pillowcase and boxer shorts/pyjama bottoms.
+We also organise an “International Celebration” for lower school students to enjoy.
+In the Textiles unit they learn various embellishing techniques, then how to use the sewing machine and overlocker before designing their own apron.
+If time, we also learn how to read and adapt a sewing pattern and make some shorts/pyjama bottoms.

-Year 10 students may have the option to study the following courses.
+Year 9/10: Students may have the option to study one or more of the following courses.
 Note that not all of the following courses are offered every year.
 Students are asked for their preferences and the most popular courses run.

 - “Introduction to Catering”.
 In this unit they gain an insight into the hospitality industry by learning more advanced cooking techniques as well as planning and running their own catering event.